jmayeur/i-guess-that-works/content/posts/05-2024/aqi-everywhere.md

 ## Hobby Horses
 I'm a hobbyist at best when it comes to [Raspberry Pi](https://www.raspberrypi.com).
 I have a dozen or so doing various tasks around the house from a [RetroPie](https://retropie.org.uk) to play [Duke Nukem](https://en.wikipedia.org/wiki/Duke_Nukem) to a [PiHole](https://pi-hole.net) to limit the prying eyes of the web-ad-media-muck, to basic things like a clock/message board, hubs for smart-ish devices like rooted [OpenMiko Cameras](https://github.com/openmiko/openmiko), or photo frames.

 I've had a lot of fun just goofing around with the Pi's and [Arduino](https://www.arduino.cc), and ESP8266 boards, but the most interesting thing for me has been AQI Sensors.
-I got starting with the [Enviro+](https://shop.pimoroni.com/products/enviro?variant=31155658457171) and a [PiZero WH](https://www.adafruit.com/product/3708) and most importantly a [Plantower PMS5003(https://www.adafruit.com/product/3686) laser Particulate Matter Counter.
+I got starting with the [Enviro+](https://shop.pimoroni.com/products/enviro?variant=31155658457171) and a [PiZero WH](https://www.adafruit.com/product/3708) and most importantly a [Plantower PMS5003](https://www.adafruit.com/product/3686) laser Particulate Matter Sensor.
 {{% centerimage src="/images/aqi-everywhere/enviroplus.png" alt="Image of an Enviro plus AQI monitor" title="AQI Monitor" %}}

 ## Data for Everyone